forrestberry/theolexica/content/posts/akkadian/akkadian-study-guide-000.md

 </table>
 </print-section>

-- *Learning Old Babylonian in this couse*
+- *Learning Old Babylonian in this course*

 ### Research Tools and Context